joeldodson/codinginblind/docs/articles/python_python3.md

 Now, consider needing to update a system that has Python version 2 scripts.
 It's highly unlikely you can update all those scripts at one time.
 This puts you in a position to need both ``` python ``` and ``` python3 ``` on the same system.
-Which also puts you in the position of having the comannd ``` python3 ``` embedded in some of your system scripts.
+Which also puts you in the position of having the command ``` python3 ``` embedded in some of your system scripts.

 Now you've completed the migration of your version 2 code to version 3, you can get rid of the ``` python ``` command.